Lilly's Art

 Measurements

-Albert Birkle was born in 1900 in Berlin-Charlottenburg as the son of the painter Carl Birkle and grandson of the court painter Gustav Bregenzer.
-From 1918 to 1924, Albert Birkle studied at the Academy of Fine Arts in Berlin.
-In 1923 he became the youngest member of the Berlin Secession and in 1924 he was admitted to the Prussian Academy of Arts.
+Albert Birkle was born in 1900 in Berlin-Charlottenburg as the son of the painter Carl Birkle and the grandson of the court painter Gustav Bregenzer.
+He studied at the Academy of Fine Arts in Berlin from 1918 to 1924, was admitted to the Berlin Secession in 1923 as its youngest member, and joined the Prussian Academy of Arts in 1924.

-Birkle developed an independent style – a religious, socially critical realism influenced by Expressionism and New Objectivity.
+Birkle developed a distinctive style – a religious, socially critical realism influenced by Expressionism and New Objectivity.
 Around 1930, the focus shifted to atmospheric landscapes.
-This wintry view of the southern German town of Burghausen has a surreal, fantastical effect – typical of Birkle’s landscapes – with atmospheric fields of snow, trees swaying like seaweed and a slightly distorted landscape.
-The two walkers in the foreground are on the banks of the Salzach on the Salzburg side, looking across to Burghausen’s old town with the parish church of St. Jakob.
-The castle complex towering above was once the residence of the Bavarian dukes and, at more than one kilometer, is the longest castle complex in the world.
+This winter scene of the southern German town of Burghausen has a surreal, fantastical effect typical of Birkle’s landscapes, with atmospheric fields of snow, trees swaying like seaweed, and a slightly distorted landscape.
+Two walkers in the foreground stroll along the Salzburg bank of the Salzach River, gazing at the old town of Burghausen with the St. Jakob Church across the river.
+The fortress, perched on a mountain ridge, was once the residence of the Bavarian dukes and is the longest castle complex in the world, stretching over half a mile.

-The year before this painting was created, Birkle had moved to Salzburg with his family, where he had a house and studio built above the city on the slopes of the Gaisberg.
-During the Second World War, his art was classified as degenerate.
-He received Austrian citizenship in 1946 and was awarded the title of professor in 1953.
-Birkle lived and worked as an established artist in his adopted home of Salzburg until his death in 1986.
+The year before this painting was created, Birkle moved with his family to Salzburg, where he had a house and studio built on the slopes of the Gaisberg Mountain, overlooking the city.
+During World War II, his art was classified as degenerate.
+In 1946, he was granted Austrian citizenship, and in 1953, he was awarded the title of Professor.
+Until his death in 1986, Albert Birkle lived and worked as an established artist in his adopted home of Salzburg.